Esri/Viewer/README.md

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/Viewer_screenshot.png)

 [View it live] (http://www.arcgis.com/apps/Viewer/index.html?webmap=f5b13dbed07c46cdb783cf361833aa6b)

+#November 2015 Release Updates
+- **Splash Screen:**  Add a configurable splash screen and specify custom title and contents.
+- **LayerList:**  The layer list widget has been updated to add support for displaying legend info and setting layer opacity.
 #July 2015 Release Updates
 - **Optional Subtitle:** Added support for specifying a subtitle.
 To specify subtitle text update config/defaults.js and specify the subtitle text using the subtitle property.
 -  **Custom URL Parameters:** The template now supports the ability to define a custom url parameter along with the search layer and field.
 This can be used to build applications that display a particular feature at application startup.
 For example if your app displays parcel features you could define a custom url parameter called parcel and then users can navigate there directly by appending ?parcel=1245243242343 and the map will zoom to that feature on startup.
 Define these values using by setting the customUrlParam and customUrlLayer properties in config/defaults.js.